Alien: Covenant

-In 2012, before the release of Prometheus, Ridley Scott discussed the prospects of a sequel and new trilogy, and this film was confirmed that August.
+In 2012, before the release of Prometheus, Scott discussed the prospects of a sequel and new trilogy, and this film was confirmed that August.
 Principal photography began on April 4, 2016, at Milford Sound in Fiordland National Park, New Zealand, and wrapped on July 19, 2016.
 Effects houses Odd Studios and CreatureNFX provided the film's makeup and animatronic creature effects.
-Scott said the film's first cut was two hours and 23 minutes, which was edited down to the released version's 2 hours and 3 minutes.
+Scott said the film's first cut was 2 hours and 23 minutes, which was edited down by over twenty minutes.

 Alien: Covenant premiered in London on May 4, 2017.
-It was released on May 12 in the United Kingdom, and on May 19 in the United States.
-It received generally polarized reviews from critics and underperformed at the box office; its worldwide gross was $240 million against a production budget of approximately $100 million, not including marketing costs.
+It was released by 20th Century Fox on May 12 in the United Kingdom, and on May 19 in the United States.
+It received generally positive reviews from critics but was considered a box office disappointment, grossing $240 million against a production budget of $97–111 million.